1. Timing is Key to Extending the Life of your Leftovers

 4. Avoid Food Poisoning!
 Storage Temperature is Important…

-Use of correct storage temperatures for food is extremely important.
+Use of correct storage temperatures for food is extremely important, especially when storing leftovers.
 Between 5 °C and 60 °C is called the ‘temperature danger zone’.
 This is the temperature range in which potentially harmful bacteria can multiply.
 Perishable food should be stored at or below 5 °C, or at or above 60 °C to prevent growth of harmful bacteria.
 Use a fridge thermometer to check your refrigerator is at or below 5 °C and avoid overloading the fridge; space between items allows cold air to move over the food.

 Recommended Refrigeration Storage Temperature for Selected Foods